Coherent-Partners/spark-ts-sdk/README.md

 [![npm version][version-img]][version-url]

-## Description

-The Coherent Spark Node.js SDK (currently in Beta), designed to elevate the developer experience and provide a convenient access to the Coherent Spark API.
+The Coherent Spark Node.js SDK (currently in Beta) is designed to elevate the developer experience and provide a convenient access to the Coherent Spark API.

-> **NOTE**: This package requires Node.js 16 or higher.

 ## Installation